 About For the Village

 For The Village was established in January 2018 by doula and activist, Sabia Wade.
-FTV provides doula services through medi-cal and free childbirth & lactation education classes in San Diego County for all individuals/families with an emphasis on marginalized groups, such as people of color, LGBTQIA and low income individuals and families
+FTV provides doula services through medi-cal and free childbirth & lactation education classes in San Diego County for all individuals/families with an emphasis on marginalized groups.

 Our vision is to improve perinatal outcomes by equipping our community doulas with education, support, and training.
 We aim to work collaboratively with our community partners to educate, support, and empower pregnant community members.
 By providing our doulas with the necessary tools and advocating for reproductive justice, we ensure the highest standards of care and support for their clients.